Happy Planet Index: Methodology

 The HPI is based on general utilitarian principles – that most people want to live long and fulfilling lives, and the country which is doing the best is the one that allows its citizens to do so, whilst avoiding infringing on the opportunity of future people and people in other countries to do the same.
 In effect it operationalises the IUCN's (International Union for Conservation of Nature) call for a metric capable of measuring 'the production of human well-being (not necessarily material goods) per unit of extraction of or imposition upon nature'.
 The IUCN is an international organization working in the field of nature conservation and the sustainable use of natural resources.
-And everything else remains the same.
 It measures what matters, a sustainable well-being for all.

 Human well-being is conceptualized as happy life expectancy.
 Extraction of or imposition upon nature is evaluated by using the ecological footprint per capita, which attempts to estimate the number of natural resources required to sustain a given country's lifestyle.
 A country with a large per capita ecological footprint uses more than its fair share of resources, both by drawing resources from other countries and also by causing permanent damage to the planet which will affect future generations.

 As such, the HPI is not a measure of which are the happiest countries in the world.
 Countries with relatively high levels of life satisfaction, as measured in surveys, are found from the very top (Colombia in 3rd place) to the very bottom (the US in 108th place) of the rank order.
 The HPI is best conceived as a measure of the environmental efficiency of supporting well-being in a given country.
 Such efficiency could emerge in a country with a medium environmental impact (e.g. Costa Rica) and very high well-being, but it could also emerge in a country with only mediocre well-being, but very minimal environmental impact (e.g. Vietnam).

 Criticism

 Much criticism of the index has been due to commentators incorrectly understanding it to be a measure of personal happiness, when it is in fact a measure of the "happiness" of the planet.
 In other words, it is a measure of the ecological efficiency at supporting well-being.
-Further more the Happy Planet Index was criticized because the used data is not comprehensive enough.
-In the HPI Report of 2006 (by nef) they emphasized that they “were forced to estimate data on Footprint and life satisfaction for several countries”.
-Furthermore, they added that “there are obvious problems with the data from some countries, especially when it is collected and distributed by the country’s government.”
+Furthermore, the Happy Planet Index was criticized because the used data is not comprehensive enough.
+In the HPI Report of 2006 (by nef) they emphasized that they "were forced to estimate data on Footprint and life satisfaction for several countries".
+Furthermore, they added that "there are obvious problems with the data from some countries, especially when it is collected and distributed by the country's government."

 Aside from that, criticism has focused on the following: